Butterfly Media Centre

 Volunteering is free of charge, we just ask that volunteers cover their own expenses, and we encourage volunteers to do a fundraiser to help to contribute to the project they work with.

-If you would like to donate to this project, please see our Wish List for the things we need which would benefit our community!
-Thank you for your support!
+If you would like to support this project, please see our Fundraising Page Thank you for your support!